castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 ```

 If this command is executed for the first time,
-it may take a while since the Lambda Docker image has to be pulled first.
+it might take a while since the Lambda Docker image has to be pulled first.
 The following message is printed out to the console

 ```